rajurayhan/laravel-ews-mail-server/README.md

 # Intro
-Big thanks to @rajurayhan and his package `rajurayhan/laravel-ews-mail-server` I needed to send multiple to: and cc: so I upgraded it a little bit to accept the to and (optional) cc values.
+Big thanks to @rajurayhan and his package `rajurayhan/laravel-ews-mail-server`, which works great but was abandoned.
+I needed to send multiple to: and cc: so I upgraded it a little bit to accept the to and (optional) cc values.
+I didn't use the "To Name" anymore because it's not required and replaced it with and array and added also the array of optional CC!

+_I will keep maintaining and updating this package with new features in the future. (like multi-account support)_

 # Send Mail via Exchange Web Services!